Repair a Leaking Roof North Arlington, NJ

 Flat Roofs

-Flashing, or thin strips of material such as copper, converge with the membrane and the other structure components to prevent water infiltration.
+Flashing, or thin strips of material such as copper, converge with the membrane and the other structure parts to prevent water infiltration.
 The water is then directed to drains, downspouts, and gutters by the roofing system's small pitch.

-Today copper, lead-coated copper, and terne-coated stainless steel are preferred as long-lasting flat roofs.
+Today copper, lead-coated copper, and terne-coated stainless steel are favored as long-lasting flat roofing systems.

 Tri State Roofers of North Arlington, NJ 07031